Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Parameter dependence of the obsevables

 \section{Parameter dependence of the obsevables}

-We have seen that the reheating process heavily depends on the non-minimal coupling.
+We have seen that the reheating process heavily depends on the non-minimal coupling \(\xi\).
 The dependence on \(M_{N_1}\) is negligiblly small in the minimally coupled case, because the scalaron mainly decays into the Higgs particles, and the branching ratio into the Majorana neutrino becomes very small.
 On the contrary, the mass dependence does appear in the conformally coupled case for \(M_{N_1}>\SI{1.0e12}{GeV}\) because the decay into the Higgs particles is suppressed and the branching ratio into the Majorana fermion becomes large.
-In the previous section, we confirmed this by numerically solving the Boltzmann equations.
-In this section, we discuss the above argument by calculating the parameter dependence of the observables, namely the spectral indices and the baryon asymmetry.
+In the previous section, we have confirmed this by numerically solving the Boltzmann equations.
+In this section, we discuss the above argument by calculating the parameter dependence of the observables, namely the spectral parameters and the baryon-to-entropy ratio.